-Last updated in November 2014
+Last updated in March 2016

 The Federal Republic of Germany and Burkina Faso have maintained diplomatic relations since 1960.
 Numerous town twinning arrangements and association partnerships as well as the activities of non-governmental organisations have helped to consolidate these relations, resulting in a tight-knit web of personal and institutional contacts.

-Then Burkinese President Blaise Compaoré and then Foreign Minister Djibril Bassolé paid an official visit to Germany in June 2012.
+The former Burkinese President Blaise Compaoré and then Foreign Minister Djibril Bassolé paid an official visit to Germany in June 2012.
 Then Federal Economic Cooperation and Development Minister Dirk Niebel was in Ouagadougou on a working visit in August 2012.

 Development cooperation and economic relations

 Bilateral cultural relations focus on promoting the German language.
-There are more than 36,300 students learning German at secondary schools who are taught by 235 local teachers.
-A German department was opened at the Ouagadougou University in 1982, which has been awarding master’s degrees since 1997.
-More than 400 students are enrolled there.
+There are more than 40,000 students learning German at secondary schools who are taught by 270 local teachers.
+A German department was opened at the Ouagadougou University in 1982 and there are more than 400 students are enrolled there.